MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

-Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.
+Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.
 (I Timothy 5:17)

-Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation.
+Remember those who rule over you, who have spoken the word of God to you, whose faith follow, considering the outcome of their conduct.
 (Hebrews 13:7)

 The importance of elders can be seen in the place they occupy before the Throne of God.

-And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold.
+Around the throne were twenty-four thrones, and on the thrones I saw twenty-four elders sitting, clothed in white robes; and they had crowns of gold on their heads.
 (Revelation 4:4)

-No apostles or prophets are seen "round about the throne" but there are elders in this place of honor.
+No apostles or prophets are seen “around the throne” but there are elders in this place of honor.

 Because the office of elder is one of rulership he must be careful not to dominate the people so their ministries and gifts are hindered.

-The elders which are among you I exhort, who am also an elder, and a witness of the sufferings of Christ, and also a partaker of the glory that shall be revealed: Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God’s heritage, but being ensamples to the flock.
-(I Peter 5:1-3)
+The elders who are among you I exhort, I who am a fellow elder and a witness of the sufferings of Christ, and also a partaker of the glory that will be revealed:

 The elders are to serve God’s flock, not because they are compelled to do so but willingly.